rosell-dk/webp-express/README.txt

 *Status of some CDN's*:

 - *KeyCDN*: Does not support varied image responses.
 I have added a feature request [here](https://community.keycdn.com/t/support-vary-accept-header-for-conditional-webp/1864).
 You can give it a +1 if you like!
-- *Cloudflare*: See the "I am on Cloudflare" item
+- *Cloudflare*: See the "I am on Cloudflare" section
 - *Cloudfront*: Works, but needs to be configured to forward the accept header.
 Go to *Distribution settings*, find the *Behavior tab*, select the Behavior and click the Edit button.
 Choose *Whitelist* from *Forward Headers* and then add the "Accept" header to the whitelist.

 I shall add more to the list.
 You are welcome to help out [here](https://wordpress.org/support/topic/which-cdns-works-in-standard-mode/).